 The purpose of this paper was to analyse some of the more prevalent general PIDs used in scholarly communication, identify some of their shortcomings and find out how PIDs could be made more FAIR.
 Real examples of PIDs were analysed to find out what additional requirements there might be to make them fully Findable, Accessible, Interoperable and Re-usable - FAIR.
 The "novelty" of the paper, if any, is then the "widening" of the FAIR principles to include also Findability as rate of distribution or dissemination (e.g. as measured by means of 'googling') and Interoperability or Re-usability to include also 'validatability'.
-Further, as against earlier insistence on the opaqueness of PIDs as a warrant for persistence, we argued for the importance of adding meaning to PIDs, through namespace prefixes and object types, as possibly enhancing their future use, distribution, findability and interpretability and safeguarding against failed resolvability.
+Further, as against earlier insistence on the opaqueness of PIDs as a warrant for persistence, we argued for the importance of adding enough meaning to PIDs, through namespace prefixes and object types, so as to enhance their future use, distribution, findability and interpretability, and to safeguard against failed resolvability.
 The custodianship and minting of PIDs, we suggested to be the responsibility of namespaces, as these are already assuming the administration of specifications, validation schemas, vocabularies or ontologies, and should be well qualified for the task.
-The minting algorithm, the patterns for PID-recognition, restriction in character set, string-length (with possible checksum) of objectId module should all be part of the validation schemas.
+The minting algorithm, the patterns for PID-recognition, restriction in character set, string-length (with possible checkdigit) of objectId module should all be part of the validation schemas.
 These namespaces should then be able to register their schemes with n2t.net or identifiers.org, as already happens.
 And there might be several services such as the SPARQL endpoint of identifiers.org for registering sameAs-links.
 To create, maintain and make our PIDs truly persistent, widely used and FAIR should be a cooperative effort of the whole scholarly community.

 References